-12.Right-click and click Parallel.
+12. Right-click and click Parallel.
 The line is constrained to be parallel to the existing road.

-13. To finish the road, move the mouse pointer over the road you want the new road to intersect and make sure the circle snaps to it.
-Double-click the left mouse button to end the line.
+13. To finish the road, move the mouse pointer over the road that you want the new road to intersect, and make sure the circle snaps to it.
+Double-click to end the line.